bjkeller/no-blobby-you-know/README.md

       "5": { "x": 250, "y": 160 }
     };

+which specifies the node id and corresponding position.
+Using this information the layout of hyperedges and arcs is inferred.

+The layout construction depends on both the graph and the node positions, and would be built as

+    var gphLayout = blobby.createLayout(gph,nodepos);

+A hyperedge is drawn as a shape following the convex hull of the locations of the nodes.
+So, to avoid a node that is not in an edge being rendered over the edge it has to be outside of the convex hull for the edge nodes.

+A padding size parameter must be given to determine how far the boundary of the edge shape will be from each point.
+Except for edges that are pairs of nodes (different from an arc), the edge shape is effectively formed by connecting circles drawn around each convex hull point with the pad size as the radius.
+The padding size is (currently) given as part of an edge style object (discussed below).

-The rendering of the graph is done using the layout and style.
+Rendering of the graph is done using the layout and style.
 The layout determines the position of the nodes/edges/arcs, while the style determines what they look like.
 Each component type has its own style type:

     type NodeStyle = {
       size: number,